 When there are Basel Airport flight cancellations, you may be eligible for compensation provided that the airline was found to be responsible for the disruption.

 Whether your flight qualifies or not is also dependent on when the airline cancelled your flight — if you hear about it less than 14 days before departure, you are entitled to compensation.
 The amount that you receive will depend on the distance that your flight was supposed to cover.

 But regardless of whether you get compensation or not, the airline is still obligated to provide you with care, which means that they must provide you with free meals, refreshments, and accommodation.

-EC 261 also says that you must be given an alternative flight to your intended destination — provided you still wish to travel.
+EC 261 (as well as UK 261) also says that you must be given an alternative flight to your intended destination — provided you still wish to travel.
 You do have the option of getting a refund instead.

 You can learn more here.

 If you’ve had delays in Basel Airport that lasted more than 3 hours, you may qualify for compensation if the airline was found to be responsible for the disruption.

 It’s important to remember when it comes to eligibility for compensation, it is the arrival time at your destination that matters, and not the departure time.
 This means that if you arrived at your destination more than 3 hours late, you and your fellow passengers could get compensated and each receive up to £520 or €600.